josmar-crwdstffng/angular/aio/content/guide/angular-compiler-options.md

 Default is `false`.

 The `.metadata.json` files contain information needed by the template compiler from a `.ts` file that is not included in the `.d.ts` file produced by the TypeScript compiler.
-This information includes, for example, the content of annotations \(such as a component's template\), which TypeScript emits to the `.js` file but not to the `.d.ts` file.
+This information includes, for example, the content of annotations \(such as the template of a component\), which TypeScript emits to the `.js` file but not to the `.d.ts` file.

 You can set to `true` when using factory summaries, because the factory summaries include a copy of the information that is in the `.metadata.json` file.

-Set to `true` if you are using TypeScript's `--outFile` option, because the metadata files are not valid for this style of TypeScript output.
+Set to `true` if you are using the `--outFile` option of the TypeScript, because the metadata files are not valid for this style of TypeScript output.
 However, we do not recommend using `--outFile` with Angular.
 Use a bundler, such as [webpack](https://webpack.js.org), instead.